"WellFit Community" - FREE Membership - Latest Health & Wellness Information and Innovation

 Health Excellence Plus is a Healthy Care Strategy offered exclusively from My Academy of Health Excellence.

-For a quick overview of Health Excellence Plus, step through this Presentation.
+For a quick overview of Health Excellence Plus, click Seminar/Webinar image (above) then register an watch yesterdays Webinar or step through this Presentation.
 Please watch the videos and follow links for more information.
 If you’d like a more detailed understanding, skip the Presentation and begin at “Solving the Health Insurance cost Problem for America” below.

 The best way to take control of and reduce healthcare expenses is to become a self-pay patient (this is a term used to describe someone who chooses to pay for their treatment directly and elects to become a member of a group of like-minded, health-focused people, just like themselves, that agrees to share any costs they incur above an amount they can comfortably handle).
 Self-pay patients are wise and educated consumers of health care services and ask for discounts when they pay for and receive services from providers.
 Sedera Health (the medical cost sharing administrator) helps negotiate these discounts further for bills that exceed $500 when bills are submitted.